 About Kate Roosevelt

 Kate Roosevelt brings to her work 20 years of experience in the nonprofit sector and a deep belief in every organization’s power to make an impact.
 With strategic vision and a collaborative spirit, she leads Campbell & Company’s Northwest and West regions.
-She also serves as executive sponsor of the firm's West Coast operations.
+She also serves as executive sponsor of the firm's DEIA (Diversity, Equity, Inclusion, and Access) Council.
 In her client work, Kate’s intelligence and “calm in the storm” guidance have helped nonprofit organizations raise hundreds of millions of dollars.
 Clients rely on Kate to:

 - Clarify what matters to an organization and its community